ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-04-17-installing-the-water-system.md

 ![Unlocked tank](/assets/images/IMG_4388.jpg)

-I mounted a 38mm hose connecting the tank with a closable nozzle in the back of the van.
+I connected the tank with a 38mm hose to a closable nozzle in the very back of the van.

 ![Nozzle to fill the water tank](/assets/images/IMG_4464.jpg)